 - Maximize ROI from your legacy and complex systems.

-- Improve employee productivity and enable them to focus on high value tasks and improving customer experience
+- Improve employee productivity and enable them to focus on high-value tasks and improve customer experience

 - End-to-end automation of processes

-- With IPA a well coordinated workflow can be set up between robots, people and systems.
-Automating siloed taks would only provide partial solutions while integrating it with IPA would yield a seamless enterprise-wide solution.
+- With IPA a well-coordinated workflow can be set up between robots, people, and systems.
+Automating siloed tasks would only provide partial solutions while integrating it with IPA would yield a seamless enterprise-wide solution.